The key points to review in a PFMEA

 - Communication: Maintain open lines of communication regarding PFMEA results, progress on corrective actions, and any emerging issues.

-Remember that PFMEA is an iterative process, and it should be regularly revisited and refined to ensure its effectiveness in preventing process failures and improving overall quality.
+Remember that PFMEA is an iterative process.
+It should be regularly revisited and refined to ensure its effectiveness in preventing non-compliances and improving quality assurance.